danielthibodeaux27/AD-Project/README.md

 ### Skills Learned

 - Set up an Active Directory home lab to understand how a domain environment functions.
-- Learn to ingest events to Splunk by collecting and forwarding logs/events from a
+- Learn to ingest events to Splunk by collecting and forwarding logs/events.
 - Generate telemetry related to real-workd attacks.
 - Development of critical thinking and problem-solving skills in cybersecurity.